totaljs/components/j-Typed/readme.md

 __Configuration__:

-Config is same as [typed.js](https://github.com/mattboldt/typed.js#customization).
+Config is the same as [typed.js](https://github.com/mattboldt/typed.js#customization).
 The only difference is that all keys are lowercase.
 This is to maintain consistency with other components.
-The only one added configuration is `id`
+The only added configuration is `id`

 - `id` {String} (optional) set custom (css) id (default: generated)